BlockResearchGroup/compas-FoFin/gitbook/manual/user-interface.md

 </div>

 Create a force pattern from different types of input.
-The following input types are available.

 ### RhinoBox